 OCTAVE Allegro – OCTAVE, which stands for Operationally Critical Threat, Asset, and Vulnerability Evaluation, was developed at Carnegie Mellon University.

 Many industries have developed their own standards to fit with their specific needs.
-Here are some examples:
+Here are examples:

 The Payment Card Industry Data Security Standard (PCI DSS) was developed by the major credit card companies and consists of the standards by which merchants must process credit cards.
 If you take credit card information and store it on a computer, this standard likely applies to you.